amelmore14/amelmore14/README.md

 ### Current Job

-I am currently on the Health Care Strategy Team at the Univeristy of Iowa Hospital
+I am currently on the Health Care Strategy Team at the Univeristy of Iowa Hospital.

 ---